hbokh/awesome-saltstack/README.md

 - [How To Create Your First Salt Formula](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-salt-formula) - Part 2 in the series _An Introduction to Salt_.
 - [Automated Provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/automated-provisioning-of-digitalocean-cloud-servers-with-salt-cloud-on-ubuntu-12-04) - Walkthrough on automated provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04.
 - [How To Install and Configure Salt Master and Minion Servers on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-salt-master-and-minion-servers-on-ubuntu-14-04) - SaltStack installation walkthrough for Ubuntu 14.04.
+- [Docker Swarm 1.12 Cluster Orchestration with SaltStack](https://btmiller.com/2016/11/27/docker-swarm-1.12-cluster-orchestration-with-saltstack.html) - Let’s see how we can automate the spin-up of a cluster using SaltStack.

 ## License